 Edit the number of mismatches in the mismatches box if you wish.
 The search results will include all sequences that include your exact sequence with up to two mismatches.

 You can also use "N" to represent a degenerate base in the search box.

 Use cmd/ctrl + G to go to a specific base.

 Use cmd/ctrl + F and type in your start and end positions (e.g., ":30:37") to select known regions of bases.

-After reading this tutorial you may want to learn how to create and edit annotations next.
+After reading this tutorial you may want to learn how to view and analyze translations.